 Steps Action 1 Redirection Gentle encouragement to change the unwanted behaviour to one that we expect to see.
 For example: "Well done to this table, you are listening and ready to learn.
 I can see that almost everyone is ready" At this point, pause and wait before continuing.
 If the behaviour continues move to step 2.
 2 Reminder.
 A reminder of the expectations Ready, Respectful, Safe delivered privately wherever possible.
 Repeat reminders if necessary.
-Continue to frame all language positively - "Remember, being respectful means looking at and listening to the adult whilst waiting your turn to talk, thank you."
+Continue to frame all language positively "Remember, being respectful means look at and listening to the adult whilst waiting your turn to talk, thank you."
 If the behaviour continues move to step 3.
 3 Caution A clear verbal caution delivered privately wherever possible, making the learner aware of their behaviour.
-Clearly outlining the consequences if they continue but makin it clear as to how they can turn this around.
+Clearly outlining the consequences if they continue but making it clear as to how they can turn this around.
 E.g. "Talking over an adult is not being respectful therefore I am moving your name down.
-I would like to see your eyes an ears this way, thank you."
+I would like to see your eyes and ears this way, thank you."
 4 Time with Speak to the learner privately for 5-10 minutes during their break or lunch time and give them a final opportunity to modify their behaviour.
 It is imperative that this is conducted with the class teacher.
 Discussions with the pupil should centre around why they chose to behave that way, a discussion about how they should be behaving and whether there is anything we can do to help them.
 This is also a time for children to silently reflect, following the discussion.
 The time missed needs to start following the discussion.
 If the behaviour continues move to step 5 5 Phone call (Class teacher) Should the learner persist with the unwanted behaviour or if the same pupil has had 'time with' 2 or more times in a day.
-A phone call home to is to be made to make parents/carers aware of the behaviours being seen at school.
-These behaviours should be logged using MyConcern with the behaviour tab selected.
-Please ensure the location of the behaviour is identified to allow leaders to isolate 'hot spots.'
-SLT may be involved 6 Formal Meeting A meeting with the pupil, parents, teacher, SENDCo and Head of School to take place (and be recorded) if there is no noticeable change in behaviour after the phocall home or the child has had 4 or more 'time with' in 1 week.
-A behaviour plan will be implemented and monitored.
-Exc eption When certain gross misbehaviour has occurred towards pupils and adults, an immediate response is necessary, such as:- lmn nediate response Serious fighting Bullying Derogatory behaviour such as racist, homophobic or non-inclusive Bad language directed at an adult Persistent defiance for a prolonged period of time Damaging property Hurting others with deliberate intent 1 In these cases, the incident will immediately be reported to SLT and recorded/logged in MyConcern, and an appropriate sanction/action taken in consultation with SLT.
-A phone call home will automatically take place, ordinarily by a member of SLT.
-The behaviours will be explored and managed by the school's leadership team, class teacher and SENDCo.
+A phone call home to is to be made to mal parents/carers aware of the behaviours being seen at school.
+These behaviours should be logged using myconcern with the behaviour tab selected.
+Please ensure the the location of the behaviour is identified to allow leaders to isolate 'hot spots.'
+SLT may be involved 6 Formal Meeting A meeting with the pupil, parents, teacher, SENDCo and Head of School to take place and recorded on Arbor/Parent discussion forms if there is no noticeable change in behaviour after the phone call home or the child has had 4 or more 'time with' in 1 week.
+A behaviour plan will be implemented and monitored over the course of two weeks.
+Exce eption When certain gross misbehaviour has occurred towards pupils and adults, an immediate response is necessary, such as:- lmm ediate response Serious fighting Bullying Derogatory behaviour such as racist, homophobic or non-inclusive Bad language directed at an adult Persistent Defiance for a prolonged period of time